We study cyclic data using FFT (FFT)

 leg=false, xlabel="Год надлюдения", ylabel="Количество пятен" )

-As we can see, the number of sunspots varies significantly, but we can assume that there is a periodic component in the data, because the peaks on the graph are located at intervals of about 10-15 years.
+As we can see, the number of spots is noticeably changing, but we can assume that there is a periodic component in the data, because the peaks on the graph are located with an interval of about 10-15 years.

 The Fourier transform is often a basic tool in signal processing.
-It allows to identify harmonic components in data (oscillatory processes).
-Using the function fft from the pre-installed library FFTW we convert sunspot data from the temporal domain to the frequency domain.
+It allows you to identify harmonic components in the data (oscillatory processes).
+Using the function fft from a pre-installed library FFTW We are converting sunspot data from a time domain to a frequency domain.

-From the resulting vector of values we need to remove the first element, which stores the sum of the data.
-Graph the rest of the resulting vector.
+From the resulting vector of values, you need to delete the first element that stores the sum of the data.
+Plot the rest of the resulting vector.
 It contains the real (Re) and imaginary (Im) parts of the complex coefficients of the Fourier transform.

 using FFTW